Quinnipiac University

 Recent Student Work

-Like every Quinnipiac student, you'll have many opportunities to learn via hands-on experience through research, course projects and capstones.
-These immersive experiences illustrate the depth of your knowledge and skill not only to your professors and peers, but also to potential future employers.
-These projects allow you to gain an in-depth understanding by applying knowledge to practice, giving you insights into different industries and career paths.
+Like every Quinnipiac student, you'll have many opportunities to learn through hands-on experiences through research, course projects and capstones.
+These immersive opportunities not only demonstrate the depth of your knowledge and skills to professors and peers, but also make a strong impression on potential employers.
+By applying what you've learned in real-world contexts, you'll gain deeper insights into various industries and career paths.

 Learn more about student work